astrolion/age_viewer/README.md

 #### Installation

-* Download the latest release (currently age_viewer-v-1.0-release.zip) or if you'd like to contribute to the extension's development, you can clone the source code from the Age Viewer repository on GitHub: [replace with your actual GitHub repository URL]

-**Once you have downloaded the extension or cloned the source code, follow these steps:**

-* **Open Chrome extensions:** In your Chrome browser, navigate to `chrome://extensions/` in the address bar.
-* **Enable Developer Mode:** Toggle on "Developer mode" in the top right corner.
-* **Load the extension:** Click "Load unpacked" and select the folder containing the downloaded extension files (or the cloned source code if applicable).

 To get started with Age Viewer, you can:

 * **Download the latest release:** Click [here](https://github.com/astrolion/age_viewer/releases) to download the latest release (currently `age_viewer-v-1.0-release.zip`).